 According to Raymond Carver, “It’s possible, in a poem or short story, to write about commonplace things and objects using commonplace but precise language, and to endow those things … with immense, even startling power.”
 In this course we will be exploring affinities between poetry and the short story, and study the different devices, approaches and effects writers have used in their prose to create a short fiction.
 What relationship does the short story have to the prose-poem, and what is that form’s relationship to fables, haibun or the set-ups to punchlines?
 How much work does that tricksy hyphen in the word ‘prose-poetry’ actually demand?
-For this course we will consider the ways in which writers including Ali Smith, Jack Spicer, Francis Ponge and George Sanders approach both narrative and poetic language in their work, and through workshops examine how notions of time, place, pace and characterization can be best represented in your writing.
+For this course we will consider the ways in which writers including Ali Smith, Jack Spicer, Francis Ponge and George Saunders approach both narrative and poetic language in their work, and through workshops examine how notions of time, place, pace and characterization can be best represented in your writing.

 5 fortnightly sessions on Tuesdays 6.45pm – 8.45pm, starts 2 October.

 All classes will be in our new offices at 1 Dock Offices, Surrey Quays Road, Canada Water, SE16 2XU.
 The venue is a 2-minute walk from Canada Water Station.
 Take the ‘Lower Road’ exit from the station onto Surrey Quays Road, then walk straight ahead, crossing over Deal Porters Way, and the Dock Offices come up on the left.
 The door for the school is at the far end of the building.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.

 About Eley Williams and David Hayden View Profile